Hetavs145/VaquaH/README.md

 A comprehensive web application for HVAC/Cooling services, enabling product purchases, service bookings, and annual maintenance contracts.

+## 🔄 Updates

+All updates from v1.2.0 onwards are documented in `UPDATE.md`. 📝

+Refer to it for the latest changes!😉

 ## 🚀 Key Features

 ### 🛒 E-Commerce Experience